Careless data modeling can lead to cardinality issues, learn tips to avoid being trapped in a high cardinality universe.

 metrics is a name for the quantity you are measuring, for example

 disk.free.
 The comma separated list of key value pairs are labels which bring context information to the

 metrics.
 What you put into this context is really dependent on the vertical you are working in.
-If you are collecting metrics to monitor services executing on machines you may have labels which bring informations such as ip address, rack, datacenter, name of service, etc. If you are collecting data for industrial systems, you may have a machine name or a factory id in those labels.
+Are you collecting metrics to monitor services executing on machines?
+You may have labels which bring information such as IP address, rack, datacenter, name of service, etc. If you are collecting data for industrial systems, you may have a machine name or a factory id in those labels.

 Understanding the cardinality issue

 The flexibility brought by the labels has unfortunately a downside.
 To understand it, we must detail a bit what happens behind the scenes in a TSDB.